YulminSung/YulminSung/README.md

 ### Hi there 👋

-🎓 BS from Dongguk University
+🎓 BS from Dongguk University \n
-✏ Majored in Chemistry
+✏ Majored in Chemistry \n
-💻 Learning Python, SQL, R
+💻 Learning Python, SQL, R \n
-📕 Interested in ML, DL
+📕 Interested in ML, DL \n

 <!--
 **YulminSung/YulminSung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.